Aaron Clark: Election of 1839

 1839 saw a Varian-Clark rematch, with massive electoral fraud being perpetrated this time by both parties.
 Varian won with 21,072 votes to Clark's 20,005.
 Following the election, a widespread outcry resulted in the passage of a voter registration bill during Varian's first term.
 The bill regularized electoral procedure in the city and served to decrease the incidence of fraud in future elections.

 Later life

 As mayor, Clark lived on Broadway near Leonard Street, a few short blocks north of the New York City Hall.
 There he attempted to gain the favor of society by giving frequent balls, which earned him the nickname "Dancing Mayor".

 After ending his political career, Clark returned to business and became a patron of Hamilton College, which still awards an annual prized for oratory named in his honor.
 Clark endowed the prize with a gift in 1859, shortly before his death.

-Personal
+Personal life

 Clark married Catherine Maria Lamb in 1815.
 With her he had six children, five of whom lived past childhood.
 Catherine died in 1832, and Clark never remarried.

 He died in Brooklyn, New York on August 2, 1861.
 Both he and his wife are buried in the Clark family crypt at the New York Marble Cemetery on Manhattan's Lower East Side.